slint-ui/slint/docs/recipes/recipes.md

 ```

 This example introduces the `Slider` widget.

-It also introduces interpolation in string literal: Use `\{...}` in strings to render
+It also introduces interpolation in string literals: Use `\{...}` to render
-code between the curly braces to a string.
+the result of code between the curly braces as a string.

 ## Animations

-### Animate the position of an element
+### Animate the Position of an Element

 ```slint,no-auto-preview
 import { CheckBox } from "std-widgets.slint";